FranMartiarena/PyOVisuals/README.md

 # PyOVisuals
 This is a compilation of visual effects.
-Python and Opencv.
+Python and Opencv.<br><br>
 If you want any effect applied to your image, just run the corresponding .py effect file as follows:

 Effect.py image_to_apply output_name -d (optional flag for displaying the process).